 Delivering better broadband for Marlborough - an update for Council and stakeholders

 In March of last year, Government announced it was providing an additional tranche of funding to address concerns and support the delivery of urban and rural broadband.
-This comprised $152m-$210m for UltraFast Broadband (UFB2), $100m to expand the coverage of the Rural Broadband Initiative (RBI2) and also $50m to improve Mobile Black Spots (MBS).
+This comprised $152 million to $210 million for UltraFast Broadband (UFB2), $100 million to expand the coverage of the Rural Broadband Initiative (RBI2) and also $50 million to improve Mobile Black Spots (MBS).
 Council was an applicant for this funding.
 This paper serves to provide an update on both the status of Crown funding and Council’s own strategies to improve broadband/cellular coverage across Marlborough.

-From April – June 2015, Marlborough District Council engaged in a series of meetings and public forums, supported by a Steering Group which included representatives of the local MP’s electorate office, Marlborough Chamber of Commerce, IT Industry and Council.
-There were widespread indications of dissatisfaction with current broadband and mobile coverage, particularly in Sounds and rural Marlborough areas.
-In July 2015, Council submitted its ROI Response-Support document to MBIE seeking funding allocation for the district.
+From April to June 2015, Marlborough District Council engaged in a series of meetings and public forums, supported by a steering group which included representatives of the local MP’s electorate office, Marlborough Chamber of Commerce, IT industry and Council.
+There were widespread indications of dissatisfaction with current broadband and mobile coverage, particularly in the Marlborough Sounds and rural Marlborough areas.
+In July 2015, Council submitted its registration of interest (ROI) response-support document to the Ministry of Business, Innovation and Employment (MBIE), seeking funding allocation for the district.
 Council has recognised that given the scale of demand and the previous pattern of provision by large telecommunications providers, no matter what funding Marlborough won from the Crown, this would not satisfy all reasonable expectations for improvement in coverage.
 Council therefore also submitted an Alternate Approach document which suggested the Crown provide its second-round funding for broadband/mobile coverage improvements to Council.
 This funding would be used for a stand-alone Council-controlled entity which would work independently with large and small telecommunications providers to supply a wider network of Marlborough communities with better services.

-Council has engaged specialist support via Creative Development Solutions (Creative) led by Brendon Burns and Dayal Philips who largely wrote the ROI and Alternate Approach documents.
+Council has engaged specialist support via Creative Development Solutions (Creative) led by Brendon Burns and Dayal Phillips, who largely wrote the ROI and alternate approach documents.

 It would also provide Marlborough residents and business with affordable fast internet, allowing economic development and growth based on knowledge, education and connectivity.
 In particular improved public health and safety would also be achieved by extending cellphone coverage.

-An updated Steering Group will be brought together shortly to allow community and technical input into the workstream to deliver better broadband and cellular coverage across Marlborough.
+An updated steering group will be brought together to allow community and technical input into the workstream to deliver better broadband and cellular coverage across Marlborough.

-It is proposed that a meeting of interested stakeholders be held in the near future hosted by MDC.
-If you wish to register your interest, please email Council’s project liaison Katie Covell – email@example.com
+It is proposed that a meeting of interested stakeholders be held in the near future hosted by Marlborough District Council.
+If you wish to register your interest, please contact Council’s project liaison Katie Covell on email: firstname.lastname@example.org.

 There is also a meeting being organised for the first week of July with locally-based broadband suppliers to update them on Council’s plans and potential opportunities which may arise.

-It is proposed that as with last year, local media will be kept informed of Council’s project and illustrative story opportunities will be developed.
-If you have an experience around either currently poor or perfect connectivity, please contact Creative’s Engagement lead Brendon Burns – firstname.lastname@example.org.
+It is proposed that as with last year, local media will be kept informed of Council’s project, and illustrative story opportunities will be developed.
+If you have an experience around either currently poor or perfect connectivity, please contact Creative’s engagement lead Brendon Burns on email: email@example.com.